Christopher Phillips

 Profile

-Christopher currently teaches on both undergraduate and postgraduate modules within the Department of International Politics, and his interests cover the evolution of warfare in the modern era, the public image of the British Army, and modern strategy.
+Christopher currently teaches on both undergraduate and postgraduate modules within the Department of International Politics, and his interests cover military logistics, the evolution of warfare in the modern era, the public image of the British Army, and global conflict.
 His research focuses on the intersections between the state, the military, and private enterprise, the influence of logistics on military operations, and the development of professional military education.
-He has produced material for a range of scholarly and popular publications, acted as an academic consultant on the BBC2 series Railways of the Great War, and was a founding member of the First World War Network, an AHRC-funded hub for postgraduate students and early career researchers interested in any aspect of the First World War.
-He is currently establishing a new centre of expertise in the study of coalition warfare under the heading 'Not enemies, but friends?
-Coalition warfare, past, present, and future'.

 Responsibilities